DineshSekar28/CreditCardApproval-ML/README.md

 - Models trained: LightGBM, CatBoost, XGBoost, Logistic Regression, etc.
 - Tuning: Used `tune_model()` to optimize hyperparameters (F1 Score)
 - Final model: User-selected model (not necessarily AutoML winner)
+- After comparing the top-performing models using PyCaret AutoML, the developer is given the option to **manually select** the model to use for training and tuning.
+- This ensures flexibility and control, allowing the user to go beyond just the top-ranked model and choose based on speed, interpretability, or domain preference.
 - Evaluation: Predictions made on hold-out test set

 ---